When you need to change your Purdue Career Account password, here’s how and what to do (perhaps print this page):

 4. Wait about 2 minutes before logging back into your office computer while your new password is propagated to all Purdue systems.
 Then log back into your office computer.

-5. MOBILE DEVICES: Update both your Email and PAL Wi-Fi password on each of your mobile devices and other computers to prevent your account from being locked out.
+5. MOBILE DEVICES: Update your Purdue password for both Wi-Fi and Email on each of your mobile devices and other computers to prevent your account from being locked out.

 Devices where you should update your Purdue password:

-- Update all saved passwords in your Apple “keychain” for all accounts and network file servers you connect to.
+- Delete saved passwords in your Apple “keychain” for all Purdue accounts and network file servers you connect to.

 - If you have any programs, such as Email, Outlook, Web Browsers, etc., that cache / save / remember passwords, these will need to be updated.